tinosteinort/web-typescript-template/README.md

 The typescript source is located in the `src` folder.
 The HTML source is in the `web-frontend` folder.

- __Attention: the `web-frontent/js` folder will be genereated.
-Dont't modify code manually.__

-To start development execute this command:
+To start development execute:
 ```
 npm run dev
 ```
+Now you can modify the `*.ts` files.
+They will be transpiled automatically.

 The local test webserver is reachable at `http://localhost:8000/`.
-You have to refresh the browser to execute the new transpiled code.
+You have to refresh the browser by your own to execute the new transpiled code.

+ __Attention: the `web-frontent/js` and `build` folders will be genereated.
+Dont't modify code within manually.__

 ## Distributing

 The distributable folder is `web-frontend`.
-To get a clean folder with the newest code, execute:
+Before using, run:
 ```
 npm run build
 ```